Aprna45/Cryptocurrencyanalysis/README.md

-A data science project predicting Bitcoin prices using ARIMA, Prophet, and LSTM — complete with trend analysis and a Streamlit dashboard.
+A data science project analyzing and forecasting cryptocurrency prices using ARIMA, Prophet, and LSTM models.
+It compares model performance to predict market trends and visualize results interactively.